Drop-Off in Dementia in Northern Manhattan Echoes National Trend

 Dementia, including Alzheimer’s disease, is on the decline among northern Manhattan seniors, following national and global trends.

-The findings, by researchers at Columbia University Medical Center, were reported last month in the Journal of Alzheimer’s Disease.
+The findings, by researchers at Columbia University Irving Medical Center, were reported last month in the Journal of Alzheimer’s Disease.

 The study found a 41 percent drop in dementia risk for seniors from Washington Heights and Inwood who joined a Columbia University-sponsored aging study in 1999 compared with a similar group that enrolled in 1992.
 Both groups included a multi-ethnic mix of non-Hispanic whites, African-Americans, and Hispanics.

-“It’s important to look at a variety of populations so that we can determine if changes in dementia rates are occurring on a local, national, or global trend and to identify both common and population-specific factors that may be contributing to the overall picture,” says James Noble, MD, assistant professor of neurology at Columbia University Medical Center (CUMC) and co-lead author of the study.
+“It’s important to look at a variety of populations so that we can determine if changes in dementia rates are occurring on a local, national, or global trend and to identify both common and population-specific factors that may be contributing to the overall picture,” says James Noble, MD, assistant professor of neurology at Columbia University Irving Medical Center (CUIMC) and co-lead author of the study.
 “This is especially true in the U.S., where there are often racial, ethnic, and geographic disparities in health that are attributable to a variety of factors, from access to care to education.”

 The researchers looked at dementia incidence in more than 4,300 adults over age 65.
 The risk of dementia fell in all ethnic groups—by 48 percent in African-Americans, 40 percent in whites, and 36 percent in Hispanics.
 Whites and African-Americans who were 75 and older saw the greatest drop in risk.